together we will

 Charity Alpert

-Charity Alpert serves as the new Executive Director of CASA of the River Region.
+Charity Alpert serves as the Executive Director of CASA of the River Region.
 She has been with the program since its infancy, attending the first training class of volunteer advocates.
 She completed her first case in August of 2020.
 In her role as director, Charity leads a team of trained community volunteers who serve as Court Appointed Special Advocates in the Juvenile Court system, where they advocate for the best interests of abused and neglected children.

 Charity’s background in business, nonprofit sector work, and childhood advocacy brings the perfect balance to this program.